Get links from other sites with keywords in the link

 It is an arbitrage play.
 If you are the first person in a space to do it really well and can parlay that into testimonial links and case studies that is great.
 But give it 5 years and the search engines will have sucked even more blood out of most businesses.

-About marketing a while back I wrote that it is "packaging and the stuff that don't matter" because increasingly packaging is becoming one of the most important ways to create / build / add value.
+A while back I wrote about marketing that it is "packaging and the stuff that don't matter" because increasingly packaging is becoming one of the most important ways to create / build / add value.

 Standards Based Structure Commoditizes Data